Research integrity: Commission for Research Integrity

 The Flemish Commission has two functions:

-• advising on concrete cases which have already been dealt with in one or more of the research integrity commissions of Flemish universities
+• advising on concrete cases which have already been dealt with in the research integrity commissions of Flemish universities

-• advising on more general questions on this matter from scientific institutions in Flanders
+• advising on more general questions from scientific institutions in Flanders

 Koninklijke Vlaamse Academie van België voor Wetenschappen en Kunsten (KVAB)

 Paleis der Academiën - Hertogsstraat 1 - 1000 Brussel